amaysim-au/serverless-workshop/README.md

 ### Packaging

 So far you have been deploying to one environment only.
 By default, Serverless Framework creates a package out of the current directory before deployment.
 What if you want to deploy to more than 1 environment?
 It would still work but following [The Twelve-Factor App](https://12factor.net/build-release-run) this method is not recommended.

+Also go to AWS console and download the package of 1 of the lambdas and look what is inside.
+There are a lot of files that are not useful for the lambda.
+Even the `.env` file is there.
+This file could include sensitive data you may not want to upload to AWS.

+> Serverless includes options to packaging.
+This workshop focuses on artifact because it is very useful to know when using other languages like Golang.
+Also creating a `package.zip` offers you more control.

 #### ACs